European Database of Terrorist offenders (EDT)

 Based on these judicial sources, a large number of potential risk factors, protective factors, and indicators for terrorism are coded in the EDT.
 These encompass demographic data, childhood circumstances, trigger factors, ideologies, motives, mental health issues, and the nature of the terrorist offence and type of sentence.
 Information from forensic mental health assessments is included to provide insight into mental health issues as possible risk factor for terrorist acts.

 The EDT dataset can be used to conduct studies aimed at the identification of significant personal and contextual risk and protective factors for terrorism and violent extremism, improving and validating risk assessments, as well as identifying pathways into terrorism and radicalization.
-Moreover, this data can assist in the design of effective policy, prevention and intervention practices regarding potential violent extremist and terrorist offenders in Europe and elsewhere.
+Moreover, these data can assist in the design of effective policy, prevention and intervention practices regarding potential violent extremist and terrorist offenders in Europe and elsewhere.

 - Compilation Case File